SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/audit-reports/audit-log-details.md

 By default, the Permissions Audit Details report contains the following columns:

-* __Event Type__ – Type of action performed (e.g. group created, group member added, permissions granted, permission inheritance broken, etc.).
+* __Event Type__ – Type of action performed (e.g., group created, group member added, permissions granted, permission inheritance broken, etc.).
 * __Time__ – Time of day the action was performed (it is shown in local time).
 * __Performed By__ – User who performed the action.
 * __Target__ – Principal or permission level that was modified.